nagasudhirpulla/taming_python/blog/skills/flask_rendering_jinja.md

 * loop.index gives access to  1-indexed (starts with 1) for loop iterator
 * Other properties of loop variable inside a for loop can be found at https://jinja.palletsprojects.com/en/3.0.x/templates/#for

+### generate a sequence of number using range function

 * create a range of numbers
 * filters in jijna2